allmaps/allmaps/packages/leaflet/README.md

 #### resetMapOpacity

-Resets the opacity of a single warped map to 1
+Resets the opacity of a single map to 1

 ##### Parameters